Nationwide Marketing and Business Development Services

 • Shorter business names are easier to remember and will not only save you money when you advertise in print, but can save you thousands of dollars if you are going to invest in typical commercial signage for a retail location.

 • If you are going to depend upon any type of a directory with alphabetical advertising, such as the yellow pages, give this extra consideration.
+Being first in your category in alphabetical listings can get you extra visibility.

 • If your family name is part of the title, it may limit your ability to sell your businesses to a non-family member in the future …making your business tough to sell.